 ACSI provides independent research and advice to assist its member superannuation funds to manage environmental, social and corporate governance (ESG) investment risk.

-Gerard Noonan, Media Super’s Chair, is the current President of ACSI.
+Gerard Noonan, Media Super’s Chair, was previously the President of ACSI.

 Many of Media Super’s investment managers consider ESG issues in their asset portfolios and some are signatories to the PRI.